MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-firstline-workers/expanding-teams-across-your-organization-landing-page.md

 ---
-title: Microsoft Teams for firstline workers
+title: Expanding Microsoft Teams across your organization
-description: Use these resources to help you plan and deploy Shifts in Microsoft Teams for firstline workers in your organization.
+description: Use these resources to get the most out of Teams across your organization.
 layout: LandingPage
 ms.topic: landing-page
 author: lanachin